Learn How to Get Into Vet School

 Apply to an In-State School

-When sending in an application, make sure to apply to your state school (if there is a veterinary program in your state--some states without vet schools have agreements with neighboring states to accept a certain number of students).
+When sending in an application, make sure to apply to your state school provided there's a veterinary program in your state.
+Some states without vet schools have agreements with neighboring states to accept a certain number of students.
 Your best chance of acceptance will be at an in-state school.

 Many U.S. veterinary colleges accept a centralized application from the Veterinary Medical College Application Service (VMCAS).
-This application is available online beginning June 1, with applications generally due October 1.
+This application is available online and is typically due by September 17th.
 During the application process, you may be selected for an interview at one or more of your potential schools.
 Be sure to prepare for this, as you may be subjected to a variety of interview styles.

 If you don't get in on the first try, don't give up.
 You can always consider pursuing further education (such as a master's degree), getting licensed as a veterinary technician, or adding more veterinary work experience to your resume before applying again.
 Get in touch with the schools that turned you down and ask for feedback on what could make you a more attractive candidate in the future.